inspec/inspec-aws/docs/resources/aws_transit_gateway_routes.md

 ### Parameters

-The AWS transit gateway route table ID is required.
+To set the parameters of the AWS transit gateway route table, **ID** is required.

 The following additional parameters are optional: